SWEDISH COURSES

 How much does it cost to learn Swedish?

-Hungarian Mobile Apps
+Swedish Mobile Apps

 Mobile apps have become one of the most popular entry points for learning Hungarian in recent years, especially among young people, due to their accessibility on phones.
 These apps allow learners to repeat basic vocabulary on the go, through gamified systems that aim to keep learners engaged to sell them as many ads as possible.
 No one has ever really become fluent in Hungarian by using these apps but they can make daily studying more approachable, especially for people that are not completely sure if they want to commit to a more comprehensive language course.